charley-mark/PlagiarismDetector/README.md

 # PlagiarismDetector
-CMOS: A Lexical Analysis Tool for Plagiarism Detection Overview
+CMOS is a Lexical Analysis Tool for Plagiarism Detection

+**Overview**
 This project demonstrates how to use FLEX for lexical analysis to detect potential plagiarism in student assignments.
 The process follows a method similar to MOSS (Measure Of Software Similarity).
 The main steps are:

 Tokenization: Student programs are tokenized, removing all irrelevant features that can be changed to hide plagiarism, such as variable names, comments, whitespace, etc.